saucelabs/sauce-docs/docs/test-fairy/sdk/options.md

 @implementation AppDelegate

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
  [TestFairy enableMetric:@"cpu"];
  [TestFairy disableMetric:@"memory"];
  [TestFairy begin: @"<app token>"];
  // ...
 }
 ```

-Your app token is available from your [account preferences](https://app.testfairy.com/settings#apptoken) once logged in.
+Once logged in, your app token is available from your [account preferences](https://app.testfairy.com/settings#apptoken).

 ### Max Session Length

-TestFairy only records for a fixed period of time.
+TestFairy only records for a fixed period.
 Developers can override the maximum recording period by calling `setMaxSessionLength` before calling `begin`.

 :::note
 The value passed into this method must be less than or equal to the value defined in the build settings.
 A value larger than the one in the build settings will be ignored.